doondi30/CommunityServiceProject/README.md

 ## Features ✨

-- **Food & Exercise Monitoring**: Users can input their daily food consumption and exercise activities to monitor their overall health.
+- **Food & Exercise Tracking**: Users can log their daily food intake and exercise routines.

-- **Real-time Health Feedback**: The app evaluates user data and provides real-time feedback on whether their health status is in a safe, normal, or danger zone.
+- **Real-time Feedback**: The app evaluates user data and provides instant alerts regarding their health status (safe, normal, danger).

-- **Personalized Health Suggestions**: The app tracks user habits over time and offers personalized recommendations to improve their health.
+- **Personalized Recommendations**: Tracks user habits over time and offers tailored suggestions for improving health.

-- **User-friendly Interface**: Simple and easy-to-navigate UI designed for users with limited digital literacy.
+- **User-friendly Interface**: Designed with simplicity in mind, making it accessible for users with limited digital literacy.

+## Getting Started
 ## Technologies Used 🛠️

 - **HTML**: To structure the app’s layout.